-- Implement information technology systems to improve management of the program.
-The areas requiring further support are: - software to support curriculum mapping and blueprinting, by 2024 - o assessment management software to enable more detailed data to be analysed and further psychometric analyses to be conducted efficiently, by 2024 - o tracking of student progression and early identification of concerns, by 2024 - o longitudinal management of student professionalism with appropriate controls.
-(Standard 8.2.1) by 2024 - Confirm arrangements for adequate student space at the Royal Adelaide Hospital.
-(Standard 8.1.1) by 2023 - Engage with local communities to expand opportunities for metropolitan based students to develop skills and knowledge in providing culturally safe care to Aboriginal and Torres Strait Islander patients.
-(Standard 8.3.3) by 2024 (in 2023, provide evidence of community engagement on an appropriate response, in 2024 provide evidence of expanded placements/experiences). - Confirm the expanded clinical placements arrangements in general practice, aged care and community health settings that is planned within the BMD.
-(Standard 8.3.2) by 2026 (in 2023 to identify a plan/targets, as part of finalising the detail of the BMD, over 2024 and 2025 report progress on engagement with placement providers and confirm the placements as implementation as the first BMD cohort progresses).
+- 23. Implement information technology systems to improve management of the program.
+The areas requiring further support are: - o software to support curriculum mapping and blueprinting, by 2024 - assessment management software to enable more detailed data to be analysed and further psychometric analyses to be conducted efficiently, by 2024 - o tracking of student progression and early identification of concerns, by 2024 - o longitudinal management of student professionalism with appropriate controls.
+(Standard 8.2.1/2024 5.1.4) by 2024 - 25.
+Engage with local communities to expand opportunities for metropolitan based students to develop skills and knowledge in providing culturally safe care to Aboriginal and Torres Strait Islander patients.
+(Standard 8.3.3/2024 5.4.2) by 2024 - 26.
+Confirm the expanded clinical placements arrangements in general practice, aged care and community health settings that is planned within the BMD.
+(Standard 8.3.2) by 2026 - 27.
+Evaluate if the physical facilities at the Royal Adelaide Hospital achieve the outcomes of the medical program and, depending on the findings of the evaluation, work with the Royal Adelaide Hospital to identify a solution, as to: